-1. Classification as debt or equity
+1. Classification as financial liabilities or equity instruments

 Financial instruments issued by the Company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.